 Are you positive you understand – and follow – every state, federal, and international marking law, regulation, and guideline?
 Ask yourself:

 - Do you know how EU and UK privacy laws affect digital marketing campaigns?

 - How about California’s strict online privacy statutes?

 - Do you allow people in the UK to purchase your product?
 If yes, are you up-to-date on the latest European Union disclosure requirements?

 - Do you fully understand the Children’s Online Privacy Protection Act and how it affects marketing efforts?

 - What about Section 5 of the FTC Act and the Dot Com Disclosures?

-A marketing legal review may cost a couple of hundred dollars; a censure from the Federal Trade Commission could set you back millions.
+A marketing review may cost a couple of hundred dollars; a censure from the Federal Trade Commission could set you back millions.

 For five or so years, the business community has hotly debated Ripoff Report’s (ripoffreport.com) removal policy.
 The consumer review website has earned a reputation among some entrepreneurs for not removing any postings – even defamatory ones.

-In the past, people who wanted to challenge claims were welcome to post rebuttals, but the site has always maintained a strict hands-off policy with regards to redacting posts.
+In the past, people who wanted to challenge claims were welcome to publish rebuttals.
+But the site has always maintained a strict hands-off policy with regards to redacting posts.

-Regardless of peoples’ opinions, Ripoff Report’s removal position was (and still is) solid and supported by numerous federal and state laws.
+And here’s the important thing to understand: Ripoff Report’s removal position was (and still is) supported by federal and state laws.

 Did Ripoff Report Change Its Removal Policy?

-Recently, Ripoff Report has made some significant changes to its redaction policies.
-Although the arbitration program and corporate advocacy programs still exist, Ripoff Report has made a change regarding the redaction of information found to be defamatory by a court.
+Recently, Ripoff Report has made significant changes to its redaction policies.
+Not: the arbitration program and corporate advocacy programs still exist.

 According to a Ripoff Report executive, the consumer review website is still developing a new procedure in which it would voluntarily honor certain court orders, under very specific, limited, circumstances.
 The executive said the policy change was prompted by “respect for the courts and the judicial process.”